apache/shardingsphere/docs/document/content/features/dist-sql/rdl.en.md

 +++
 title = "RDL"
-weight = 4
+weight = 1
 +++

-## What's the RDL?
+## Definition

-RDL means rule definition language to create your distributed DBs, tables by SQL.
-In other words, this is a specific SQLs for ShardingSphere to inject some configurations.
-By means of RDL, users could inject data sources and configure sharding rules by SQL.
+RDL（Resource & Rule Definition Language）is used to define data resources and rules.

 At present, there are the following RDLs,

 - `Create DATASOURCES` to add database resources to ShardingSphere

 ```sql